Logarithmic Depth Decomposition of Approximate Multi-Controlled Single-Qubit Gates Without Ancilla Qubits: Related Works

 \subsection{Log-Depth Decomposition of Toffoli Gates with Conditionally Clean Ancillae}

-Based on Ref~\cite{nie2024quantum}, Ref.~\cite{khattar2025rise} proposes a decomposition for $C^n X$ (the $n$-qubit Toffoli gate) with $2n - 3$ Toffoli gates and $\mathcal{O}(\log n)$ depth using 2 clean ancillae, and $4n -8$ Toffoli gates with $\mathcal{O}(\log n)$ depth using 2 dirty ancillae.
-The approach recursively partitions controls into blocks, using intermediate results as conditionally clean ancillae to apply gates in parallel, where intermediate controls are reused as a workspace, reducing both depth and the ancillary count compared to quadratic depth methods~\cite{khattar2025rise}.
+Based on~\cite{claudon2024polylogarithmic, nie2024quantum}, Ref.~\cite{khattar2025rise} proposes a decomposition for $C^n X$ (the $n$-qubit Toffoli gate) with $2n - 3$ Toffoli gates and $\mathcal{O}(\log n)$ depth using 2 clean ancillae, and $4n -8$ Toffoli gates with $\mathcal{O}(\log n)$ depth using 2 dirty ancillae.
+The approach recursively partitions controls into blocks, using intermediate results as conditionally clean ancillae to apply gates in parallel, where intermediate controls are reused as a workspace, reducing both depth and the ancillary count compared to other methods~\cite{khattar2025rise}.

-Ref.~\cite{khattar2025rise} operates through five sequential phases.
-The protocol first employs a Toffoli gate to initialize two conditionally clean qubits using one clean ancilla, then constructs a ladder of $n - \log n - 2$ Toffoli gates to accumulate the AND of remaining controls into $\log n$ qubits.
-It subsequently applies their linear-depth Toffoli decomposition to these accumulated controls with an additional clean ancilla, followed by mirroring the initial ladder structure for uncomputation, and concludes by restoring the original ancilla state.
+Ref.~\cite [Section 5.2]{khattar2025rise} operates through five sequential steps.
+First, the protocol utilizes a Toffoli gate to initialize two conditionally clean qubits using a single clean ancilla.
+Second, Step 2 constructs a ladder of $n - \log n - 2$ Toffoli gates to accumulate the logical AND of the remaining controls into $\log n$ qubits.
+This step involves a down ladder of parallel Toffoli gates, spanning from the second to the last control qubit in $k$ layers, and an up ladder in $k-1$ layers, both arranged in a geometric progression.
+Considering the depth of a 2-qubit Toffoli gate as 1, this step incurs a total depth of $3 \log_2{\left( \frac{n}{2} +1\right)}$ layers.

+Subsequently, the method applies their linear-depth Toffoli decomposition~\cite[Section 5.1]{khattar2025rise} to $\log{n}+1$ control qubits: the $\log{n}$ qubits storing the logical AND from the previous step, and the clean ancilla qubit used by step 1.

+This linear circuit, for $n$ controls, contains $2n-3$ Toffoli gates and exhibits a depth of $2n-1$.
+Furthermore, it requires one additional dedicated ancilla qubit.
+This construction stores the logical AND of all controls in a single control qubit, then applies a 2-qubit Toffoli gate with controls on this single control qubit and the clean ancilla, acting on the target qubit.
+Steps 4 and 5 components of the logarithmic-depth construction uncompute steps 2 and 1, respectively.
+The overall circuit depth is:

-For dirty ancillae implementations, the protocol extends this framework by appending a second application of the AND accumulation, core computation, and partial uncomputation steps after the initial five-phase cycle, increasing the total Toffoli count from $2n-3$ to $4n-8$ while preserving the $\mathcal{O}(\log n)$ depth characteristic.
+For dirty ancilla implementations, the protocol extends this framework by appending steps 2, 3, and 4 to the end of the circuit, increasing the total Toffoli count from $2n-3$ to $4n-8$ while preserving the depth characteristic of $\mathcal{O}(\log n)$.